make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   represent the rotations
   to be interpolated.
 - There are various ways to represent 3D rotations.
-- Here we are using **unit quaternions**.
+- Here we are using **unit quaternions**:
   - A quaternion is like a four dimensional vector, and a unit quaternion is a quaternion whose length is equal to $1$.
-- There are many advantages of this representation compared with represenations like Euler angles which have a singularity.
+  - There are many advantages of this representation compared with others like Euler angles which have a troublesome singularity.
-- There are also some things to remember.
-- For example, both $+\mathbf{q}$
+  - Both $+\mathbf{q}$
     and $-\mathbf{q}$
-  represent the same rotation.
+    represent the same rotation,
-- In the Slerp equation,
+    and we call this a **double cover**.
+- We need to be aware of about four things before we even attempt to implement Slerp:
+  1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative.
-  the angle $\theta$
+  1. The angle $\theta$
      between $\mathbf{q_1}$
      and $\mathbf{q_2}$
      can be calculated
-  similar to how we would calculate it for a pair of vectors.
+     similar to how we would calculate it for a pair of unit vectors,
+     typically via the inverse cosine
+     of their dot product.
+  1. We need to protect against
+     a possible `NaN`
+     that might occur
+     in the inverse cosine function
+     if the endpoints are not perfectly normalized.
+  1. The Slerp equation has $\sin\theta$
+     in the denominator,
+     so we need an alternative form
-- If $\theta$
+     when $\theta$
-  is greater than $+90\degree$
-  or less then $-90\degree$,
-  we need to negate one of the endpoints to prevent Slerp from taking the long way around.
-- Note that the Slerp equations have $\sin\theta$ in the denominator and therefore care must be taken to avoid division-by-zero.
-- Also, we need protect against domain errors due to floating-point round-off if we use the inverse cosine to calculate $\theta$.
+     is equal to zero
+     (or even close to it).
 - As you can imagine,
   a proper implementation of Slerp is actually quite involved.